Our WGSS Graduates

-OSU's Women Studies graduates go on to make a difference in the world!
+OSU's Women, Gender, and Sexuality Studies graduates go on to make a difference in the world!
 From working with impoverished inner city children in New York to practicing internal medicine in a Portland hospital to serving as a state representative, Women Studies graduates put their classroom knowledge to work in order to create a better world.
 This page highlights some of our graduates who are using their feminist studies to empower girls and women and work for social justice.

 November Rose Papaleo